HALL'S HOTEL 057

 HIGH STREET 852

 As the sun is slowly coming up on High Street in 1940 it is still early morning and only a few shops are open.
-On the right is a grocer's W. & ?, then Isaac Unal, who sold Carpets, Pictures and all types of Household furniture and next we have The Northern Bank.
-Beside the bank was Josie's Sweet Shop with sweets to numerous to mention, then Sloans pub and Sloans butcher's shop with the canopy.
+On the right is W. & ?, then left Isaac Unal, who sold Carpets, Pictures and all types of Household furniture, next we have The Northern Bank.
+Beside the bank was Josie's Sweet Shop with sweets too numerous to mention, then Sloans pub and Sloans butcher's shop with the canopy.

 HIGH STREET 698

-Here you can see The Antrim Wine Market, Trustee Savings Bank, Lee's the Chemist, a Barbers, Gulliver's Travels, Newsagents, A.Bloggs, next shop unknown, the Ulster Bar and Billy's Fish & Chip shop.
+Here you can see the Antrim Tavern, The Antrim Wine Market, Trustee Savings Bank, Lee's the Chemist, a Barbers, Gulliver's Travels, Newsagents, A.Bloggs, next shop unknown, the Ulster Bar and Billy's Fish & Chip shop.
 The year is unknown.

 HIGH STREET PRESBYTERIAN CHURCH 866